Compiling and Installing Custom PHP Modules in ServBay

 Save

-; ServBay will restart PHP and load the new modules.
+; ServBay will restart PHP and apply the module changes

-After enabling, be sure to restart the PHP package for your changes to take effect.
+After enabling, be sure to restart the PHP service in ServBay.

 ${SERVBAY_PACKAGE_FULL_PATH}/php/8.3/current/bin/php -m | grep sqlsrv